RakeshNKundar/CC_Flink_Statement_Evolution/README.md

 ## Step 2: Set up the Environment variables
-In the **.env** file add the endpoint and the credentials for both Kafka and Schema registry clusters.
+In the **.env** file add the endpoint and the credentials of both Kafka and Schema registry clusters.

 ```bash
 SCHEMA_REGISTRY_URL=""